 Order of Precedence of Block/Accept Rules

 The Barracuda Web Security Gateway will recognize specific types of block and accept rules in the order they are listed below (from top to bottom).
 If conflicting rules are created, the rule listed first will be honored.
-Whitelist or Allow rules take precedence over Block rules of the same type.
+Allow rules take precedence over Block rules of the same type.

 Block/Allow Rule Order of Precedence